Yukihisa Isobe: Artistic beginnings and early career: 1950s-1965

 Isobe was born in Tokyo in 1935.
 After being introduced to the artist Ei-Q while a student at Ueno high school, he joined the Demokrato artists association (デモクラート美術家協会) and was its youngest member.
 The group, which advocated for artists' creative liberty, was active from 1951 to 1957, and included notable figures like On Kawara, Ay-O, Toneyama Kojin, and Izumi Shigeru.

 Isobe began studying painting at the Tokyo National University of Fine Arts and Music in 1954, while continuing to frequent Ei-Q, a particularly important influence on the young painter.
 Curator Motoi Masaki has stated that the young artist struggled to make sense of their differing approaches, which were diametrically opposed: the university, with its "worship of technical mastery", ran counter to Ei-Q's belief in abandoning conventional modes of expression.
 Isobe produced diverse series of works during this period, predominantly abstract, ranging from paintings strongly influenced by the informel style, and "punch-card" paintings featuring a dot motif, indicating his interest for geometric repetition.
 Isobe exhibited his works at the Yomiuri Indépendant Exhibition from 1957 to 1962.

-Isobe graduated from university in 1959 and Ei-Q passed away shortly after, in 1960.
+Isobe graduated from university in 1959 and Ei-Q died shortly after, in 1960.
 Forced henceforth to forge his own path, Isobe fixated upon a shape that would occupy his paintings for the following years: the first works in his wappen, or coat of arms, series appeared in 1961.
 The artist filled canvases with these horseshoe-shaped forms, realized in bas-relief.
 Their execution varied across the years, as explains Motoi Masaki: "While the early wappens are painted to suggest actual coats of arms, the later wappens are distinguished more by the iteration of a prototypical shape, and color is only sparingly employed in recessed regions.
 In the latter, there is a return to form and to the infinite variety wrought through physical repetition."
 The wappen series, which included over three hundred works, excluding prints and watercolors, ended in 1965.